 Ronald McDonald Care Mobile

 In 2008, Ronald McDonald House Charities of Chicagoland & Northwest Indiana partnered with Advocate Children’s Hospital to begin operation of the Ronald McDonald Care Mobile program, a fully-equipped medical clinic on wheels that delivers cost-effective care directly to under-served children right in their own neighborhood.
 In December 2017, a second Ronald McDonald Care Mobile was launched to serve children who live in Chicago’s northern communities, including Cook, Lake, McHenry and Kane counties, where the number of at-risk children continues to grow.
 Watch coverage of the launch from ABC Chicago.

 The Ronald McDonald Care Mobile program helps to address the needs of high-risk pediatric populations throughout the greater Chicagoland.
-Since its inception in 2008, the Ronald McDonald Care Mobile program has allowed us to serve over 16,000 children in the Chicagoland area who would have otherwise gone without medical care.
+Since its inception in 2008, the Ronald McDonald Care Mobile program has allowed us to serve more than 17,800 children in the Chicagoland area who would have otherwise gone without medical care.

 The Ronald McDonald Care Mobile programs incorporate patient exam rooms, a waiting room and a medical records area.
-The focus of our Care Mobile program includes:
+The focus of our Ronald Mcdonald Care Mobile program includes:

 - Initial health screenings